NCIP/gdc-docs/docs/API/Users_Guide/Submission.md

 For convenience, the GDC enables users to commit earlier `_dry_run` transactions instead of uploading the same data again to execute the changes.
 This `commit` action is allowed on transactions that (1) have not been previously committed and (2) were successful `dry_run` transactions.

 Note that the `commit` action is a separate transaction with its own transaction id, and it can be executed [asynchronously](#asynchronous-transactions).
-If the state of the submission project has changed in a way that would make the original `_dry_run` transaction invalid if it were run again (e.g. entities with the same `submitter_id` have since been created in another transaction), then then `commit` action will fail.
+If the state of the submission project has changed in a way that would make the original `_dry_run` transaction invalid if it were run again (e.g. entities with the same `submitter_id` have since been created in another transaction), then the `commit` action will fail.

 To commit a transaction, submit a POST or PUT request to `/submission/Program.name/Project.code/transactions/transaction_id/commit`, replacing `Program.name`, `Project.code`, and `transaction_id` with values associated with the transaction.